Troubleshooting

 - Remove SecureOn unless the target explicitly requires it.

-Network checks
+Network checks in plain language

 iPhone and Android permissions